Art Making Links

-This coming spring (2019) an Art + Ecology class, led by Aaron Hegert (Assistant Professor, Photography) along with Dr. Robert Cox (Associate Professor, Habitat Restoration Ecology) will investigate contemporary practices in both art and restoration ecology, and create opportunities for collaboration and crossover between the two areas.
-Using local areas of ecological concern, the class will conduct a series of site visits, readings, critiques, and conversations that will culminate in the production of site specific art works and ecological restoration plans aimed at improving the environmental quality of the area for both human and non-human life.
-The class is open to graduate students from all mediums and disciplines.
+In spring 2019 an Art & Ecology class, led by Aaron Hegert (Assistant Professor, Photography) along with Dr. Robert Cox (Associate Professor, Habitat Restoration Ecology) investigated contemporary practices in both art and restoration ecology, and created opportunities for collaboration and crossover between the two areas.
+Using local areas of ecological concern, the class conducted a series of site visits, readings, critiques, and conversations that culminated in the production of site-specific art works and ecological restoration plans aimed at improving the environmental quality of the area for both human and non-human life.
+The class included graduate students from all mediums and disciplines.

-Next spring's class follows up on David Lindsay's spring 2018 "The Art and Science of Restoration Ecology" class that he co-taught with NRM 6001.
-That group developed a proposal for artistic and ecological restoration for the Mae Simmons Park presented in an exhibition in Leonardo's Kitchen at the Museum of Texas Tech in May.
+The spring 2020 class will follow up on the spring 2018 class "The Art and Science of Restoration Ecology" that partnered with the Natural Resources Management course NRM 6001.
+That group developed a proposal for artistic and ecological restoration for the Mae Simmons Park that was presented in an exhibition in the permanent, rotating gallery Leonardo's Kitchen at the Museum of Texas Tech in May 2018.

-If you want to be involved in Art & Ecology, please consider signing up for the following course:
+If you want to be involved in Art & Ecology, please consider taking the following course:

 5326 The Art and Science of Restoration Ecology offered Spring 2020.